Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 What is a panic attack?

-A panic attack is a sudden, strong feeling of fear even though you are not in danger.
-You also have physical symptoms such as rapid breathing or heavy sweating.
-Symptoms are usually worst about 10 minutes after they start and can last up to 20 minutes.
-You may feel like you are having a heart attack.
-You may have a panic attack before an event, such as a public speech you have to give.
+A panic attack is a strong feeling of fear or discomfort.
+The attack starts suddenly, is worst 10 minutes after it starts, and stops within 20 minutes.
+An attack may be triggered by something you do, such as public speaking.
+Exposure to something you are afraid of can also trigger an attack.
 A panic attack can also happen for no clear reason.
 Frequent panic attacks may be a sign of a panic disorder that needs long-term treatment.

 What are the signs and symptoms of a panic attack?